Fluorescence-Tools/chisurf/docs/index.rst

-ChiSURF
+ChiSurf
 =======

-ChiSURF is a software-suite dedicated to the analysis of fluorescence data.
+ChiSurf is a software-suite dedicated to the analysis of fluorescence data.
 Its main purpose is the interpretation of fluorescence measurements by structural models and the analysis time-resolved fluorescence measurements.

-Currently, ChiSURF is capable to analyze TCSPC, FCS and stopped-flow data.
+Currently, ChiSurf is capable to analyze TCSPC, FCS and stopped-flow data.
 Its open frame-work and API allows to extend its capabilities relatively easy.

 ChiSurf supports Windows, Linux and MacOS.
 Pre-assembled packages are available